Greece-Cyprus GSI Amendment Tabled in Greek Parliament

 The changes to the current legislation involve some crucial political and regulatory modifications.

-The amendment comes on the heels of a Memorandum of Understanding (MoU) signed between Greece and Cyprus on September 20th and reinforces the determination of both sides to commit to the all-important project of the Great Sea Interconnector.
+The amendment comes on the heels of a MoU signed between Greece and Cyprus on Sept.
+20 and reinforces the determination of both sides to commit to the all-important project of the Great Sea Interconnector.

 The work has geopolitical implications in light of the EU’s efforts for energy independence and aims to transfer clean energy to the EU.